sebdalgarno/blog/content/post/2021-01-13-a-slightly-modified-blogdown-blog-with-yihui-hugo-ivy-theme/index.md

 ---

 ## Selecting a theme
 I made this blog with [blogdown](https://bookdown.org/yihui/blogdown/). blogdown is an R package by the awesome [Yihui Xie](https://yihui.org/en/about/) that allows you to combine [Hugo](https://gohugo.io/) and Rmarkdown.
-For example, if you check out Joe Thorley's [sweet blog](https://www.joethorley.io/) and [this post](https://www.joethorley.io/post/2019/exponential-growth/), you can see that it is great for demonstrating R code and generating output from that code to explain analyses and statistical concepts.
+For example, if you check out Joe Thorley's [sweet blog](https://www.joethorley.io/) and [this post](https://www.joethorley.io/post/2019/exponential-growth/), you'll see that it is great for demonstrating R code and generating output from that code to explain analyses and statistical concepts.
 Even if you aren't using R though, it is just really sweet to make posts in plain markdown.

 I spent a while choosing a theme and eventually settled on Yihui's [hugo-ivy theme](https://github.com/yihui/hugo-ivy).
 I wanted something minimal but with solid technical and R-friendly formatting capabilities.
 Note, the [Academic theme](https://themes.gohugo.io/academic/), which I used for my [consulting website](https://northbeachconsulting.ca/), is very popular and a great choice If you are looking for something that will definitely 'just work', is very customizable and is well-documented.